Health, Fitness, Basketball And A Conundrum

 I was the tallest student in my year level at school every year.
-In fact, on my very first day of primary school (pictured, left) the teacher measured all of the students and concluded that there might have been some kind of mix up and I had been placed in the wrong year level because I was already 132 cm (4’6″).
+In fact, on my very first day of primary school (pictured above, left) the teacher measured all of the students and concluded that there might have been some kind of mix up and I had been placed in the wrong year level, because I was already 132 cm (4’6″).
 She believed me when I told her I was only five years old, but made me keep the growth chart because she couldn’t believe how big I was.
 Most of my friends would eventually catch up with growth spurts, but I just grew consistently each year and was always tall… and skinny!

 I was constantly getting told by people that I should play basketball because I’m tall (I still get it to this day and it is probably the single most irritating thing you can say to an exceptionally tall grown adult.
-I don’t tell short people to become jockeys, because that would be mean…).
-Dad played a bit of basketball back in the day, so he wanted me to watch the 1988 NBA All-Star Game with him.
+I don’t tell short people to become jockeys, because that would be mean).
+Dad played a bit of basketball back in the day, so back in 1988 he wanted me to watch the 1988 NBA All-Star Game with him.
 His advice?
 “Watch Kareem Abdul-Jabbar, he’s tall and skinny.”
 It just so happened that Michael Jordan won the Dunk Contest the day before and went off for 40 points in the All-Star Game.
 My response?
-“I like that guy!”.
+“I like that guy!”
 I was hooked.

 Around the same time I made it to the state high school finals in high jump, despite having no technique and the worst body type for it.
 At the regional and state finals there were extremely athletic private school kids measuring their paces, using textbook fosbury flops.
 Me, I was just running and trying to do what I’d seen on TV and it was working.
 All of the other boys competing were hoping to one day be accepted into the Australian Institute of Sport.
 I was just there to get a day off school

 Two weeks ago we arrived where we thought the class was, but that turned out to be someone’s house.
 They ended up locking their gate and we were briefly trapped in their front yard before eventually being released.
 A few more people started to arrive at the correct location, about five in all, and we were let in the building.
-I thought it was just coincidence that they were all women, but there was a communal change room and these ladies of all ages had no qualms about stripping off, as if I was’t there.
+I thought it was just a coincidence that they were all women, but there was a communal change room and these ladies of all ages had no qualms about stripping off as if I was’t there.
 I thought maybe I should wait outside until they were all done, then I came back in and got ready.

 The class concluded, I waited outside while the women stripped, then I got ready and we went home.